 If you are a woman with chin or shoulder-length (or even longer) hair, the idea of having to shave it all before your surgery can be a huge drawback.
 Hair growth post-operation can take a year or longer.
 During that time, you can wear a wig, but it still might give you pause when deciding whether a hair transplant is right for you.

-Some men also don’t relish the idea of shaving their heads before a hair transplant.
-Even if a man keeps his hair on the short side, shaving one’s head is a big step that won’t go without comment from friends and acquaintances.
-If you’re looking to keep your hair restoration under wraps, there are a few ways to avoid shaving or to cover up any shaved areas.
+If you are a man, you might also not like the idea of shaving your head before a hair transplant.
+Even if you maintain a shorter hairstyle, shaving your entire head can be a sudden big step.
+So, if you are looking to keep your hair restoration under wraps, there are a few ways to avoid shaving your head completely or strategies to cover up any shaved areas.

 Follicular Unit Extraction

-While it takes more time to plant grafts into an area where the hair has not been shaved, doctors like Dr. Epstein feels it is worth the extra work to allow a patient to look as good possible early after having had a procedure.
+While it takes more time to plant grafts into an area where the hair has not been fully shaved, doctors like Dr. Epstein feel it is worth the extra effort to allow a patient to look as good as possible soon after their procedure.

-Hair restoration specialist Dr. Jeffrey Epstein works with patients not only to give them the results they want, but also to make sure the surgery goes as the patient hoped.
-Whether you want FUE or FUG, Dr. Epstein can help you decide on the best course of action and can recommend ways to have the surgery without shaving larges areas of scalp.
+Dr. Jeffrey Epstein is a renowned hair restoration specialist who works with patients for the best surgical results.
+Whether you want FUE or FUG procedure, Dr. Epstein can help you decide on the best course of action and can recommend ways to have the surgery without shaving larges areas of your scalp.

 Are you ready to enjoy the benefits of hair transplantation without shaving your head?
 To learn more, schedule a consultation with Dr. Jeffrey Epstein today in Miami by calling (305) 666-1774.